-The University of Silicon Andhra is a fully online, distance learning institution.
-It does not have any dormitory facilities or housing arrangements because none are necessary.
-We therefore assume no responsibility to find or assist a student in finding housing.
+The University of Silicon Andhra is primarily a distance learning institution with only one on-campus program.
+It does not have any dormitory or housing arrangements.
 Any housing is the sole responsibility of the student.

 A variety of housing is available reasonably near the institution's main facility in Milpitas, California.
 There are an abundance of hotels and motels.
 Residential housing apartments are available in the immediate area.
-A one- bedroom unit averages \$1,500 per month; a two-bedroom unit averages \$2,000 per month.
+A one- bedroom unit averages approximately \$1,500 per month; a two-bedroom unit averages approximately \$2,500 per month.
+Typically students try to find and live with roommates to reduce the housing costs and also to establish and participate in the exchange of academic ideas and knowledge.